Increase in total online sales

 A one-page checkout was implemented, which helped reduce checkout friction, leading to a 30% increase in conversion rates.

-With their customer journey as a priority, Linen House made it easy for them to engage with its brand through loyalty programs, easier access to customer service teams, and improved integrations to back-end systems to reduce errors with order fulﬁlment.
+With their customer journey as a priority, Linen House made it easy for them to engage with its brand through loyalty programmes, easier access to customer service teams and improved integrations to back-end systems to reduce errors with order fulﬁlment.

 “At Linen House we take pride in knowing that our products are the last thing our customers see and feel before drifting off and the ﬁrst thing that brings them into a new day,” says Osman.
 “Everything we design has an intimate connection to the families and homes they live in.”